GuillaumeSalles/redux.NET/README.md

 #### Actions

-Actions are payloads of information that send data from your application to your store.
+*Actions* are payloads of information that send data from your application to your *store*.
 They only need to implement the markup interface Redux.IAction.

 ```